Antoine-Cohen/PI2_Hearme/README.md

 # PI2_Hearme

 This branch contains the BLE setup connection and micro SD operations with the ESP32. <br>
-The vscode project allows the ESP32 to record wav files from the microphone (you need to install Platform IO vscode extension).
+The vscode project allows the ESP32 to record wav files from the microphone (you need to install Platform IO vscode extension). <br>
+For the circuit, please refer to **Liste PIN proto.txt**